 Emotional wellbeing and Perinatal Mental Health is important to families, and the perinatal period can be a challenging time.
 Adjusting to life with a new baby while wonderful can also be hard, and this can greatly impact on parents emotionally.

 The impact on families can be devastating, especially if they are unable to access support.
 Coping day to day becomes hard, relationships can become strained and caring for their new baby overwhelming.
 For some families so serious is the issue that it can mean not being able functioning or care for their baby.
 This can mean specialist support by staying in a mental health facility, sometimes meaning mum and baby are separated.
 Sadly for some families the consequences are the loss of a loved one to the ravages of perinatal mental health.

 After the birth of my first daughter I suffered anxiety, panic attacks and many symptoms I couldn’t explain.
 It took me many years to access support and get a correct diagnosis.
 I am now recovered and passionately use my experience to help others, raise awareness and improve maternity services.
-It was my experiences that started Loving Baby, and moved me to set up an online support page for PTSD following Birth Trauma called Unfold Your Wings.
-I also founded Beyond Birth Trauma, to give hope and support healing.
-Please take a look at the B.E.Y.O.N.D approach.
+It was my experiences that moved me to set up a support page for PTSD following Birth Trauma called Unfold Your Wings and also Beyond Birth Trauma, to give hope and support healing.
+I also run the perinatal mental health discussion group and Birth Trauma Network.

 Making sure families can assess the support they need is vital.
-Talking to health care professionals and helping them understand, birth trauma and perinatal mental health plus how it impacts families is an important part of families getting support.
+Talking to health care professionals and helping them understand birth trauma and perinatal mental health and how it impacts families is an important part of families getting support.
 When healthcare professionals are aware of the signs of perinatal mental health conditions, where to signpost families for help and what they can do to support them, it can lessen the devastation that perinatal mental health can ravage on those affected.